Nabeelperson/miniProjectOne/README.md

 **Server Deployment:**

-The server is run on a gcloud VM instance rather than a app_engine container because it was simpler then trying to containerize flask.
+The server is run on a gcloud VM instance rather than an appEngine container because it was simpler then trying to containerize flask.

 ```shell
 export FLASK_APP=flaskr